-Choosing between a co sleeper vs bassinet is turmoil for many parents.
+Choosing between a co-sleeper vs a bassinet is turmoil for many parents.
 Babies need a lot of attention and care, which makes it hard for working parents to take proper care of them.
 That’s why it’s a good idea to get a baby smart bassinet or a co-sleepers.
-So, this article will address the best choice between co-sleeper vs bassinet.
+So, this article will address the best choice between a co-sleeper vs bassinet.

 Let’s find out with this comprehensive guide.
 Here we discuss in detail and also give the best option of co-sleeper ( and also the best bassinet.

 When you’re in this situation, one way to make it less stressful is by knowing what sleeping arrangements work best for you and your little one and being prepared for any eventuality so that everyone may be as content as possible.
-One thing you can do during this period is to select the best arrangement for sleeping for yourself and your child.
+One thing you can do during this period is to select the best arrangement for sleeping for your newborn.

 - Space: If your apartment or room is small you might want a small sleeper with additional features and storage space.
 Mobile sleepers are an excellent idea if you need to transport the baby while they’re sleeping because they can be easily moved from room to room.
 This can be beneficial when you need to get things while keeping the baby next to you.